THE NEW YORK STATE EDUCATION DEPARTMENT

 Assistant Examinations Editor, Grade 14 (PEF)

-The New York State Education Department’s Office of Education Policy is seeking candidates for two Assistant Examinations Editor positions in the Office of State Assessment.
+The New York State Education Department’s (NYSED) Office of Education Policy is seeking candidates for an Assistant Examinations Editor position in the Office of State Assessment.
 This Office is responsible for the development of examinations for elementary, intermediate and high school students.
-Duties of these positions include, but are not limited to, the following:
+Duties of this position include, but are not limited to, the following: